 The DLRA has its own rulebook, this book contains operating procedures, competition requirements, engine class breaks, technical requirements and classes.
 It is based on the rule book of the Southern California Timing Association.
-When you become a member you will receive a compilmentary copy of the current rulebook.
-Additional copies can be supplied by contacting our Secretary.
-There is also information on vehicle styles and classes and engine displacements breaks on this web site.

 We also welcome anyone else who wishes to volunteer and help with the event, you do not even have to be a member.

 When you fill out your entry form you will need to nominate the the engine capacity and body class that you will be competing in.
 For information about these classes go to for car and trucks page and for motorcycle page.

 You get to choose what type of fuel you will use in your vehicle and this must be nominated on your entry form.
 But this will also determine the class that you run in.
 Basically there are two fuel classes, GAS (pump fuel) and FUEL (all other types of fuel).
 For information about the types of fuel you can buy and the class of these fuels go to Fuels, Safety Data Sheets, Suppliers page.